Inside: what’s the most important characteristic of God? His holiness? Or His love? And should we be afraid of God?

 God the Father is HUGE.
 That alone is scary.
 His holiness, like we talked about, is on a whole different level.

 But in the Word, we see Jesus.
 We see Him connecting with people.
-Socializing with those who were broken and hurting and lost and *gasp* in sin.
-We see Him restoring lost causes and loving those who the religious saw as hopeless filth.
+Socializing with those who were broken and hurting and lost and in sin.
+We see Him restoring lost causes and loving those who the self-righteous saw as hopeless filth.
 We see Him stooping down and caring for our puny earthly circumstances—things that certainly aren’t eternal.

 The shortest verse in the entire Bible—Jesus wept—is all the proof we need (John 11:35).
 He was moved by compassion for a fleeting circumstance.
 Lazarus was dead.
 To us, death may seem like a pretty big deal—an end all be all.
 But to Jesus, it was only sleeping.
 He knew He was about to raise His friend from the dead.
 Yet, He wept.
 He cared.
 About us and our human condition.
 He connected with US.
 And still does.